That dollar amount results from a 25.5% upturn from $17.9 billion during 2018.

 - Tondi Elektroonika (hearing aids)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Estonia’s unemployment rate averaged 5.571% in 2022, down from 6.177% one year earlier in 2021 according to the International Monetary Fund.
+Estonia’s unemployment rate averaged 6.376% in 2023, up from an average 5.571% one year earlier in 2022 according to International Monetary Fund metrics.

 Estonia’s capital city is Tallinn.